 Think outside the box.
 If you’re getting married on the beach, or having a more casual wedding, you can look at dresses off the rack in local or online stores.
 I knew a woman who bought her wedding dress at a department store for $150.
 Another woman bought an off-white evening gown at Neiman-Marcus for $650.
-Even Amazon carries wedding dresses.
+Even Amazon carries wedding dresses and formal gowns.
 Another idea is to look at bridesmaid dresses in white, cream or whatever color you like.
 Bridesmaid dresses are designed well and come in a variety of colors.

 Ask family members if there is a vintage dress stashed away in an attic.
 My niece paid a tailor to combine the best parts of her mother’s and grandmother’s wedding dresses to create an entirely unique and beautiful item.
 She paid less than $1000 for the reconstruction, and created priceless memories.